Electronic-Mango/rss-reader-telegram-bot/README.md

 Randomness can be added to checking for updates on two levels:
 1. Main job triggering check for each feed via `lookup_interval_randomness`
-1. Between individual feeds via `lookup_feed_delay_randomness`
+2. Between individual feeds via `lookup_feed_delay_randomness`

 Main job still triggers every exactly `lookup_interval` seconds.
-However only responsibility of this job is triggering delayed checks.
+However, only responsibility of this job is triggering delayed checks.
 These delayed checks will happen after between `0` and `lookup_interval_randomness` seconds.

 Delay between checking each feed is `lookup_feed_delay` plus a random value between `0` and `lookup_feed_delay_randomness`.